Equity Advisory Council Bylaws

 5. Membership shall commence on June 1 of the year in which membership is approved, and the first meeting for new members shall occur in August of that year.

-8. A committee member can be dismissed for persistent, pervasive, or severe violations of the EAC bylaws or school board policies.
+8. A committee member can be dismissed for persistent, pervasive, or severe violations of the EAC bylaws or school board policies by a majority vote of the council.

-1. Members may volunteer to participate in subcommittees.
+1. Members are expected to participate in subcommittees.
 Subcommittees may include, and are not limited to:

 a.
 Membership